niteshmishra188/ATM-Simulation-Machine/README.md

 # ATM-Simulation-Machine
-"ATM-Simulation-Machine", Try to manipulate the ATM system.
+"ATM-Simulation-Machine", Try to manipulate the ATM system, By the help of Java and MYSQL.